GoogleCloudPlatform/dataflux-pytorch/README.md

 ```

 Note that saving or restoring checkpoint files will stage the checkpoint file in CPU memory during save/restore, requiring additional available CPU memory equal to the size of the checkpoint file.

+##### Async Checkpointing

+Our checkpointing implementation has built-in support for the experimental [AsyncCheckpointIO](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.plugins.io.AsyncCheckpointIO.html#asynccheckpointio) featureset.
+This is an optimzation that allows for non-blocking `save_checkpoint` calls during a training loop.
+For more details on our support for this feature please see the [checkpoint README](https://github.com/GoogleCloudPlatform/dataflux-pytorch/tree/main/demo/lightning/checkpoint/singlenode#using-asynccheckpointio).
+This feature is supported in both single and multinode executions with the Accelerated Dataloader for Pytorch.

 ## Performance